pengkong/A3M-for-CodeIgniter-2.0/README.md

 # [A3M (Account Authentication & Authorization)] (https://github.com/donjakobo/A3M/)
-_2/25/2013 - Currently some code is semi-stable, please fork and help squash bugs/update views_
+_2/25/2013 - Currently some code is semi-stable, please fork and help squash bugs/update views_ _6/25/2013 - Started working on integrating the main code with admin panel and the development version of CodeIgniter 3_

-A CodeIgniter 2.x package that leverages bleeding edge web technologies like OpenID and OAuth to create a user-friendly user experience.
+A CodeIgniter 3.x package that leverages bleeding edge web technologies like OpenID and OAuth to create a user-friendly user experience.
 It gives you the CRUD to get working right away without too much fuss!
 A3M is a full package meant for building websites from scratch without all that tiresome login / logout / admin stuff thats always required.

 ## Authors